pcardotatgit/XDR_Workflows_and_Stuffs/500-SecureX_Workflow_examples/Workflows/XDR_Get_Umbrella_DNS_Actitivity/readme.md

 ## Workflow Steps

-1. The workflow asks for a Athentication Token to Umbrella V2
+1. The workflow asks for an authentication Token to Umbrella V2
-2. Then within a loop it collect 3 time 5000 DNS requests from the Umbrella DNS Activity API
+2. Then within a loop it collects 3 times 5000 DNS requests from the Umbrella DNS Activity API
-3. At the same time the collect is done thee worklfow check for every requested  domains that this one belong or not to the Risky Domain List.
+3. During  the collect, the worklfow checks for every requested domain that this one belong or not to the Risky Domain List.
-4. The Risky Domain List is either the content of the **Risky_Domains** global variable if No DOMAIN Value was passed to the workflow from the pivot menu.
-If the workflow is triggered from the pivot menu then Risky Domain List contains the domain name of the domain that was selected.
+4. The Risky Domain List has the content of the **Risky_Domains** global variable if No DOMAIN Value was passed to the workflow from the pivot menu.
+If the workflow is triggered from the pivot menu, then Risky Domain List contains the domain name of the domain that was selected.
 5. Every Time a requested domain belong to the Risky Domain List, the domain name is uniquely added to an observable list and the source internal IP address is added to a target list.
 6. If matches to the Risky Domain List had been found, then the workflow  buit an Alert Adaptive Card which contains targets and observable list.
-7. Finally the workflow Send the adative card to the Webex Alert Room.
+7. Finally the workflow Sends the adative card to the Webex Alert Room.

 ---